home

 —Caspar Oesterheld, “Multiverse-wide Cooperation via Correlated Decision Making” p.
 18, 2018

-We don't yet have a way of estimating the logical correlation between different decision algorithms.
+There isn't yet an established way of estimating the logical correlation between different decision algorithms.

-Thus: Consider proposing the most naïve formula (which we'll designate by $合$1) for logical correlation2: Something that takes in two programs and returns a number that quantifies how similarly the two programs compute what they compute.
+Thus: Consider the some naïve formula (which we'll designate by $合$1) for logical correlation2: Something that takes in two programs and returns a number that quantifies how similarly the two programs compute what they compute.

 Setup

-Let a program $p$ be a tuple of code for a Turing machine, intermediate tape states after each command execution, and output.
-All in binary.
+Let a program $p$ be a tuple of code for a Turing machine and intermediate tape states after each command execution.
+We'll treat the final tape state as the output, all in binary.

 Possible Desiderata